+(Your Name) Credit Union

+Mailing Address

-(Your Name) Credit Union Mailing Address Telephone Number or e-mail address The credit union is incorporated under the laws of the State of Texas and under state law is subject to regulatory oversight by the Texas Credit Union Department.
-If any dispute is not resolved to your satisfaction, you may also file a complaint against the credit union by contacting the Texas Credit Union Department at 914 East Anderson Lane, Austin, Texas 78752-1699, Telephone Number: (512) 837-9236, Website: www.cud.texas.gov."
+Telephone Number or e-mail address

+The credit union is incorporated under the laws of the State of Texas and under state law is subject to regulatory oversight by the Texas Credit Union Department.
+If any dispute is not resolved to your satisfaction, you may also file a complaint against the credit union by contacting the Texas Credit Union Department through one of the means indicated below: In Person or U.S. Mail: 914 East Anderson Lane, Austin, Texas 78752-1699, Telephone Number: (512) 837-9236, Facsimile Number: (512) 832-0278; email: complaints@cud.texas.gov, Website: www.cud.texas.gov.
-(2) The title of this notice shall be "COMPLAINT NOTICE" and must be in all capital letters and boldface type.

-(3) The credit union must provide the notice as follows:

-(A) In each office where a credit union typically conducts business on a face-toface basis, the notice, in the form specified in paragraph (1) of this subsection, must be conspicuously posted.
-A notice is deemed to be conspicuously posted if a member with 20/20 vision can read it from the place where he or she would typically conduct business or if it is included in plain view on a bulletin board on which required communications to the membership (such as equal housing posters) are posted.

-(B) If a credit union maintains a website, it must include the notice or a link to the notice in a reasonably conspicuous place on the website.

-(C) If a credit union distributes a newsletter, it must include the notice on approximately the same date at least once during each calendar year in any newsletter distributed to its members.

-(D) If a credit union does not have an Internet website or does not distribute a newsletter, the notice must be included with any privacy notice the credit union is required to give or send its members.
+- (2) The title of this notice shall be "COMPLAINT NOTICE" and must be in all capital letters and boldface type. - (3) The credit union must provide the notice as follows: - (A) In each area where a credit union typically conducts business on a face-to-face basis, the required notice must be conspicuously posted.
+A notice is deemed to be conspicuously posted if a member with 20/20 vision can read it from the place where he or she would typically conduct business or if it is included in plain view on a bulletin board on which required communications to the membership (such as equal housing posters) are posted. - (B) If a credit union maintains a website, the required notice or a link to the required notice must be conspicuously posted on the homepage of the website. - (C) If a credit union distributes a newsletter, it must include the notice on approximately the same date at least once each year in any newsletter distributed to its members. - (D) If a credit union does not distribute a newsletter, the notice must be included with any privacy notice the credit union is required to give or send its members.

-Source: The provisions on this §91.121 adopted to be effective March 4, 2009, 34 TexReg 1399; amended to be effective March 14, 2010, 35 TexReg 1977; amended to be effective November 13, 2011, 36 TexReg 7540; reviewed and readopted to be effective June 24, 2013, 38 TexReg 4392; reviewed and readopted to be effective July 14, 2017, 42 TexReg 3807.
+Source: The provisions on this §91.121 adopted to be effective March 4, 2009, 34 TexReg 1399; amended to be effective March 14, 2010, 35 TexReg 1977; amended to be effective November 13, 2011, 36 TexReg 7540; reviewed and readopted to be effective June 24, 2013, 38 TexReg 4392; reviewed and readopted to be effective July 14, 2017, 42 TexReg 3807; reviewed and amended to be effective November 23, 2017, 42 TexReg 6508.